 Parnall Law can do all the work necessary to help you pursue full and fair compensation after a wrongful death.
 We will take the burden off you as much as possible in this time of grief.

-What Can You Obtain from a New Mexico Wrongful Death Lawsuit?
+What Can You Obtain from an Albuquerque Wrongful Death Lawsuit?

 Although no one should seek to profit from an unjust death, we believe that no one should be left financially harmed by the loss of a loved one caused by someone else’s negligence.
 We recognize that nothing will truly make things right again, but obtaining the judgment that a wrongful death has occurred is, at least, a final statement made on behalf of someone whose ability to speak has been unfairly taken from them.